James Clarke (footballer, born 2001)

-James Clarke (born 21 January 2001) is an Irish footballer who plays as a midfielder for League of Ireland Premier Division club Bohemians.
+James Clarke (born 21 January 2001) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Derry City.

 Career

 Early career

 A native of Ballivor, County Meath, Clarke began his schoolboy playing career with Belvedere and Cherry Orchard before moving up to play at Under 19 level for Shamrock Rovers and Drogheda United.

 Drogheda United

 On 1 July 2019, Clarke signed his first professional contract with Drogheda United, graduating from the Under 19 set up.
 The midfielder would nail down a starting place under boss Tim Clancy and later Kevin Doherty.

 Bohemians

 In July 2022, Clarke joined Bohemians for an undisclosed fee.
 He made his full league debut against Sligo Rovers at The Showgrounds.
 Clarke would net his first goal for Bohs in September against UCD.

+Derry City

+On 18 December 2025, Derry City announced that Clarke had joined the club on a free transfer ahead of the 2026 season, signing a three-year contract.

 Personal life

 Clarke holds a degree in law from Maynooth University.